-Extra-curricular participants reporting to school after 9:00 a.m. on event days will not be allowed to participate in the event that evening.
+Extra-curricular participants reporting to school after 10:30 on event days will not be allowed to participate in the event that evening.
 Students leaving school during school hours will not be allowed to participate in the event that evening.
-If a student is absent from school on Friday, Saturday participation is not allowed.
+If a student is absent from school on a Friday, Saturday participation is allowed at the discretion of the coach, athletic director, and building principal.

-Extenuating circumstances may be excused with coach and Principal permission.
 Friday absence due to an illness will not constitute an extenuating circumstance.
+Any student with two (2) unexcused practices/events/games may serve a one-game suspension at the discretion of the coach and athletic director.
+Four (4) unexcused practices/events/games and the student will be removed from the extra-curricular activity.